Payments Management

 Setting up a "Fake" Payment to be Refunded

-1. Open Setup >> System Tables >> Code Tables and click on Payment Types and double mouse click on the credit card type that the duplicate charge was on.
+1. Open Setup >> System Tables >> Code Tables and click on Payment Types and double click on the credit card type the the duplicate charge was on.

 2. Where it says "Authorize via Credit Card server" click the "NO" radio button.